dacappo/presentation-slides/README.md

-# Personal reveal.js template
+# Slide Decks

-This extended reveal.js fork serves as the basis for my presentations.
+This reposiotry serves as the place to organize my presentaiton slides.
 For official reveal.js documentation see [repository](https://github.com/hakimel/reveal.js#markup).

-## Creating a new presentation

-Fork this repository and add content slides.
-Updates of reveal.js can be accomplished by rebasing the actual presentation repositories with this base template.
+## Description

+The master branch contains the additonal styles and serves as a base-branch to integrate upstream changes.
+Actual slide decks are handled in separate branches and upstream changes from master are rebased.

-## Additional styles
+## Slides

-- PERSONAL (tbd)
-- KIT (tbd)
-- SAP (tbd)
+- **JavaScript 101** - Introduction to JS, Node.js and the basic language concepts -[Slides](https://github.com/dacappo/presentation-slides/tree/presentation-javascript-101)